KungaLegjung/Optimizing-IT-Support-Team-Performance/Students Submissions/Sathvika Bairam/README.md

 # 📊 Dashboards
 ---
 - Title: OPTIMIZING IT SUPPORT TEAM USING PERFORMANCE USING ANALYTICS
  - Recommendations:
    - To improve IT support team efficiency:
-- provide more training for agents to solve security related issues
+     - provide training for agents to solve security related issues
-- give more priority to solving of high priority tickects
+     - give more priority to solve high priority tickects
      - Allocate more agents across regional wise to workloads

 # 📍 Key insights
 ---